lewisnyman/lewisnyman.co.uk/app/_posts/2016-02-25-stepping-away-from-drupal-core.md

 I was really tempted to mix design and code together in the issue queue.
 The separation between the design process and implementation was a big issue that we tried to tackle in the [design initiative.](https://groups.drupal.org/drupal-design/d8di) I didn't want to risk my design work just sitting there and never being implemented.

 Working on self-contained issues felt like progress, but I struggled to make a high level impact that I aimed for in the mobile prototyping.
-Issues are great for iteratively improvement, but I couldn't figure out how to make larger changes to the entire UI to meet mobile user needs and expectations.
+Issues are great for iterative improvement, but I couldn't figure out how to make broad changes to the entire UI to meet mobile user needs and expectations.

 ## 2013: Maintaining the Seven theme